heyted/hdhrepg2myth/README.md

 Edit the xmltvid values in the channel information section of mythweb/settings to match channel values.
 For example, set the xmltvid values to 2, 3, 4, etc.

-Stat Mythfrontend, and go to "Setup", "System Event Handlers", "LiveTV started".
+Start Mythfrontend, and go to "Setup", "System Event Handlers", "LiveTV started".
 Type "/opt/hdhrepg2myth/hdhrepg2myth.py" without the quotes.

 Known issues: